wp-plugins/livepress/readme.txt

 5. List of users with name and biography

 == Changelog ==

+= 1.0 =
+*   Fixed a number of styling issues
+*   Fixed bug with capabilities (Wordpress 3 multisite)
+*   Removed deprecated functions

 = 0.9 =
 *   Fixed compatibility with WordPress 3.0 (and its new multisite feature)